greglan/greglan.github.io/pages/security/reversing/anti-debugging.md

 push eax        ; Push a random value ret             ; and return to it
 ```
-* *QueryPerformanceCounter* query the high-resolution performance counters twice
+* `QueryPerformanceCounter` query the high-resolution performance counters twice
   to get a time difference
-* *GetTickCount* returns the number of milliseconds that have elapsed since the
+* `GetTickCount` returns the number of milliseconds that have elapsed since the
   last reboot
 * Can be defeated by not single-stepping/using breakpoints near the timing
   checks.
 Else, alter execution flow manually or patch

+## TLS callbacks
+* TLS: *Thread Local Storage*.
+Windows storage class local to each thread which
+  doesn't use the stack.

+  Allows callback functions to initialize/dispose of TLS objects
+* Can be used to execute code before the main EP defined in the PE header; so can
+  be missed by debuggers.
+* When TLS used, presence of a `.tls` section.
+Normal programs do not use this
+  section, so strong indicator.
+As a consequence, less and less used by malware
+* Using IDA: CTRL+E to display all the possible entrypoints
+* Debuggers can be setup to pause at TLS callbacks (OllyDbg: go to debugging
+  events and select *Make first pause at system breakpoint*)

 ## Resources and references